Skip to content

 The speed limits shown on the signs are intended to advise motorists of the safest speed for the current driving conditions in a specific location.
 They are not legally enforceable.

-However, the new signs do not change the existing Michigan traffic law allowing police officers to issue citations when someone is driving too fast for weather or traffic conditions.
+However, the electronic signs do not change the existing Michigan traffic law allowing police officers to issue citations when someone is driving too fast for weather or traffic conditions.

 SAFETY TIPS FOR WINTER DRIVING